SmallMistake/Modding-NiD/Route_Data/Route_Group_Information.md

 Route Group Segments will follow groups of route data.
 They all start with a 0B 00 00 00 btye to help denote them.

-Empty Route Group from a boss level with only this route.
+Empty Route Group from a boss level because there is only one group only one route.

 ![Empty Route Group](https://raw.githubusercontent.com/SmallMistake/Modding-NiD/main/Route_Data/pictures/routeGroup.PNG)